benfmiller/braspkeys/README.md

 # braspkeys

-I don't believe this is currently working and has been on my backlog for a little bit.
-But it will be updated in the future!!
-If anyone is curious, the exact mechanism for outputting each keystroke to the computer is being rewritten, though the main functions of the keyboard module remain intact.
-I don't personally have interest in implementing all keyboard capabilities beyond the usual.
+This is not currently working

+I don't have much interest in implementing all keyboard capabilities beyond the usual.
 It probably wouldn't be too hard to add media keys, for instance, but I have no use for it.

 takes input file as input to __main__.py, reads each line, and outputs that line to pc